ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0005_LabGoal.png)

 !!! important
         You will be assigned a two-digit team ID by your instructor, and everywhere in this lab where you see **Team*xx* ** in the instructions, you must substitute *xx* with the two-digit id you have been assigned.
+Look for your two-digit id (and your IBM Blockchain Platform Console URL for *Step 2.1*) [here](console-urls.md){target=_new}.

 The sections in this lab are as follows:

 - Section 1: This overview
 - Section 2: Logging in to the IBM Blockchain Platform console
-- Section 3: Creating a Certificate Authority for your first peer organization, "Team*xx* Org1"
+- Section 3: Creating a Certificate Authority for your first peer organization, "Teamxx Org1"
 - Section 4: Adding new users using your Team*xx* Org1 Certificate Authority
 - Section 5: Creating an MSP for your Team*xx* Org1 organization
 - Section 6: Creating a peer node for your Team*xx* Org1 organization